IAAA-X/iaaa-x.github.io/content/_index.md

 sections:
   - block: hero
     content:
-      title: "Information Access in the Era of AI Agents"
+      title: "The 1st International Workshop on<br>Information Access in the Era of AI Agents"
       text: "[Workshop Venue TBD]"
       primary_action:
         text: Call for Papers